• Skip to main content

 Enjoy while warm.
 Store in an airtight, food-safe container in the fridge for up to 5 days.

-How to make Spicy General Tso Chicken
+Easy General Tso Chicken variations

 If you like your food spicy, you have a few options!